 Panuveitis is inflammation that affects the entire uveal tract.

 Sometimes uveitis is referred to by the name of the specific part that is inflamed.
 For example, iritis is inflammation of the iris, choroiditis is inflammation of the choroid, and chorioretinitis is inflammation that involves both the choroid and the overlying retina.
 Inflammation of the uveal tract is limited to one eye in many people with uveitis but may involve both eyes.

 The inflammation has many possible causes.
 Some causes are limited to the eye itself, and others are disorders that affect the entire body.
 In most people, no cause is identified, and they are said to have idiopathic uveitis (or uveitis of unknown cause).

-Although rare, some drugs (such as pamidronate, rifabutin, sulfonamide antibiotics, and cidofovir) can cause uveitis.
+Although rare, some drugs (such as pamidronate, rifabutin, sulfonamide antibiotics, cidofovir, and checkpoint inhibitors like ipilimumab) can cause uveitis.